nydclc/nydclc.github.io/fellows.md

 ### Diversity statement

 NYDCLC is committed to supporting and promoting library professionals from marginalized communities and identities.
 We believe that an inclusive committee fuels innovation and connection.
-We encourage diverse candidates to apply.
+We encourage applications from candidates of all ethnic and racial backgrounds, military backgrounds, religious beliefs, socio-economic status, cultural traditions, abilities, sexual orientations, and gender identities.